Share This Post

 Foreign investors accounted for 30% of transactions by count but 55% of total disclosed value, reflecting the concentration of larger deals among international buyers.
 Western European and North American investors were the most active foreign buyer groups, collectively contributing USD 6.5 billion.
 The United States alone accounted for USD 4.6 billion across 23 deals, driven by CVC/Blackstone (Dream Games), Apollo (TANAP), and Uber (Trendyol GO).

 Source: Orion Capital Partners deal tracking.
-Buyer region based on primary acquirer country of incorporation.
+Buyer origin based on ultimate parent company headquarters.

 What This Means for International Buyers